 Although fat has had its fair share of bad press over the years, it’s actually an essential ingredient in our diets.
 According to Dr. Mark Hyman, fat is “one of the body’s most basic building blocks.”
+You may ask yourself, is duck fat good for you?
 Like coconut oil and olive oil, duck fat contains healthy monounsaturated fat (which may help lower cholesterol) and omega-3’s (which may help reduce inflammation).
 Duck fat does have some saturated fat, but this is where the adage “everything in moderation” applies.

 It’s a philosophy shared by Taylor Collins and Katie Forrest, two former vegetarians-turned-Paleo enthusiasts who started their own food company—EPIC—after noticing how energized they felt when incorporating healthy fats into their meals.
 EPIC makes bone broth, protein bars, and animal fats from livestock raised on open pastures and sourced from organizations committed to the highest animal welfare standards.